peterlil/samples-and-demos/aad-b2c/webapp-webapi/readme.md

     az ad sp create-for-rbac --name $name --role $role --scopes $scope --sdk-auth

+Add the nuget package to the project:

+    dotnet add package Microsoft.Identity.Web --version 1.3.0

 Conclusions:
 * For a simple webapp authenticating users, no secret is required for the app registration.
 * When deployed to a WebApp, the WebApp does not need to configure auth.

+### Create a vscode webapi project
+Create the web api:

+    dotnet new webapi -o webapi

 # Links
 [Quickstart: Create an ASP.NET Core web app in Azure](https://docs.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?pivots=platform-linux)\